 - Peanut is beta.
 Use it at your own risk.

-- Runs very nice on an Inrico TM-7
+- Runs very nice on an Inrico TM-7 or other network radio’s

 - Do not drive and Peanut.
 Always watch the road!!